HelmholtzAI-Consultants-Munich/MLEE/README.md

 ```bash
 TMPDIR=~/tools/tmpconda bash Miniconda3-latest-Linux-x86_64.sh -u
 ```

-&nbsp;&nbsp;&nbsp;&nbsp; Accept the license agreement and complete the installation.
+Accept the license agreement and complete the installation.

 5. Configure your environment: